ysut/playground/create-ycu-db/README.md

 ```

 ### 3. RUN
+In the directory that contains `main.py`,
 ```Shell
 (ycudb) $ python main.py
 ```
-Once the run is complete, a SQLite database will be created in the db directory.
+Once the run is complete, a SQLite database will be created in the `db` directory.

 ### The SQLite database contains three tables
 1. new_samples